-Explore the top 20 things to do and see in Umbria, one of Italy most fascinating regions, surprisingly still off the mainstream touristic itineraries.
-Discover Umbria charming town such as Perugia, Assisi, Gubbio, Todi, Spoleto and Orvieto.
+A insider’s guide about the 20 best things to do in Umbria, one of Italy most fascinating regions of Italy, still off the mainstream touristic itineraries

-Umbria, Italy, is one of Italy best kept secrets.
+It’s hard to select just 20 best things to do in Umbria, Italy.
+In my view, Umbria is one of Italy best kept secrets.
 It displays fascinating towns and villages, tons of culture, beautiful sceneries, fantastic food, cultural events and much more.
 And, despite that, it’s still ignored by mainstream tourism.
 Therefore, you won’t find the tourists crowds that will give you a hard time in Florence or San Gimignano.
 On the contrary, you will enjoy an atmosphere of bygone times, among the medieval paths, the palaces, the castles and the fortresses of charming villages.

 This post is aimed at disclosing the best things to see and do in Umbria.
 I’m sure that after reading it you will want to squeeze Umbria into your Italy trip plan!

 So here we go with the top 20 things to see and do in Umbria, Italy.

 Umbria best things to do # 1 – Visit Perugia and its medieval art collections

 Perugia is Umbria, Italy regional capital.
 It’s a fairly big city, with modern outskirts, but his medieval historical center, built up on a cliff as usual in Umbria, is fairly intact and keeps all its medieval charm.

 If you are passionate about art, you shouldn’t miss Palazzo dei Priori, one of the most beautiful and imposing buildings in Perugia.
 It is home of Galleria Nazionale dell’Umbria , a superb gallery of Umbrian medieval and renaissance art.